irfankacapor/Webshop-Project/README.md

 Run `npm run build` to build the app for production.
 The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.

 ## Contact Information

-For any questions or collaboration requests, please feel free to reach out.
+For any question, please feel free to reach out.

+- LinkedIn: www.linkedin/in/irfankacapor